Orion Engineered Carbons (NYSE:OEC) Releases FY 2022 Earnings Guidance

-Orion Engineered Carbons (NYSE:OEC – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share guidance of $2.00-$2.35 for the period, compared to the consensus earnings per share estimate of $2.09.
+Orion Engineered Carbons (NYSE:OEC – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $2.00-$2.35 for the period, compared to the consensus estimate of $2.09.
 The company issued revenue guidance of -.

-Orion Engineered Carbons (NYSE:OEC – Get Rating) last released its quarterly earnings data on Thursday, May 5th.
-The specialty chemicals company reported $0.57 EPS for the quarter, missing the consensus estimate of $0.59 by ($0.02).
-The business had revenue of $484.50 million during the quarter, compared to the consensus estimate of $433.84 million.
+Orion Engineered Carbons (NYSE:OEC – Get Rating) last issued its quarterly earnings results on Thursday, May 5th.
+The specialty chemicals company reported $0.57 EPS for the quarter, missing analysts’ consensus estimates of $0.59 by ($0.02).
+The firm had revenue of $484.50 million for the quarter, compared to analysts’ expectations of $433.84 million.
 Orion Engineered Carbons had a return on equity of 33.42% and a net margin of 8.60%.
-The firm’s quarterly revenue was up 34.6% on a year-over-year basis.
-During the same period last year, the business posted $0.51 earnings per share.
-On average, sell-side analysts expect that Orion Engineered Carbons will post 2.3 earnings per share for the current fiscal year.
+The business’s quarterly revenue was up 34.6% compared to the same quarter last year.
+During the same quarter last year, the firm earned $0.51 earnings per share.
+On average, equities research analysts predict that Orion Engineered Carbons will post 2.3 earnings per share for the current year.

-A number of research firms recently commented on OEC.
-Barclays reduced their target price on Orion Engineered Carbons from $17.00 to $16.00 in a research note on Tuesday, February 22nd.
-Zacks Investment Research upgraded shares of Orion Engineered Carbons from a hold rating to a strong-buy rating and set a $20.00 price target for the company in a research report on Thursday, May 12th.
-Finally, StockNews.com downgraded Orion Engineered Carbons from a buy rating to a hold rating in a report on Tuesday.
-One investment analyst has rated the stock with a sell rating, one has issued a hold rating, three have issued a buy rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat, the company has an average rating of Buy and a consensus price target of $22.20.
+A number of equities research analysts recently issued reports on the stock.
+Zacks Investment Research upgraded shares of Orion Engineered Carbons from a hold rating to a strong-buy rating and set a $20.00 target price for the company in a report on Thursday, May 12th.
+StockNews.com downgraded shares of Orion Engineered Carbons from a buy rating to a hold rating in a report on Tuesday, May 17th.
+Finally, Barclays reduced their price target on shares of Orion Engineered Carbons from $17.00 to $16.00 in a research report on Tuesday, February 22nd.
+One research analyst has rated the stock with a sell rating, one has assigned a hold rating, three have given a buy rating and one has given a strong buy rating to the stock.
+According to data from MarketBeat.com, Orion Engineered Carbons has an average rating of Buy and an average price target of $22.20.

-In other news, Director Mary A. Lindsey bought 10,000 shares of the stock in a transaction dated Thursday, February 24th.
-The stock was purchased at an average cost of $15.07 per share, for a total transaction of $150,700.00.
-The purchase was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, CEO Corning F. Painter purchased 40,000 shares of the company’s stock in a transaction that occurred on Thursday, February 24th.
-The stock was bought at an average price of $15.19 per share, with a total value of $607,600.00.
+In other Orion Engineered Carbons news, Director Kerry A. Galvin bought 6,550 shares of the stock in a transaction on Monday, February 28th.
+The stock was purchased at an average price of $15.58 per share, for a total transaction of $102,049.00.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Dan F. Smith bought 13,000 shares of the stock in a transaction on Friday, March 4th.
+The shares were acquired at an average price of $15.07 per share, with a total value of $195,910.00.
 The disclosure for this purchase can be found here.
-Insiders have acquired 74,550 shares of company stock valued at $1,141,409 in the last three months.
-0.90% of the stock is currently owned by corporate insiders.
+In the last 90 days, insiders purchased 24,550 shares of company stock valued at $383,109.
+Insiders own 0.90% of the company’s stock.

-A number of hedge funds have recently bought and sold shares of the business.
-BlackRock Inc. boosted its stake in shares of Orion Engineered Carbons by 1.9% during the 4th quarter.
-BlackRock Inc. now owns 3,999,900 shares of the specialty chemicals company’s stock worth $73,438,000 after purchasing an additional 73,232 shares during the period.
-State Street Corp lifted its stake in shares of Orion Engineered Carbons by 2.1% during the 1st quarter.
-State Street Corp now owns 1,224,106 shares of the specialty chemicals company’s stock worth $19,574,000 after acquiring an additional 25,368 shares during the last quarter.
-Invesco Ltd. lifted its stake in shares of Orion Engineered Carbons by 17.1% during the 1st quarter.
-Invesco Ltd. now owns 828,485 shares of the specialty chemicals company’s stock worth $13,230,000 after acquiring an additional 121,279 shares during the last quarter.
-Charles Schwab Investment Management Inc. boosted its holdings in Orion Engineered Carbons by 3.1% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 791,923 shares of the specialty chemicals company’s stock valued at $12,648,000 after acquiring an additional 23,911 shares during the period.
-Finally, First Manhattan Co. grew its position in Orion Engineered Carbons by 1.7% in the 1st quarter.
-First Manhattan Co. now owns 614,775 shares of the specialty chemicals company’s stock valued at $9,817,000 after acquiring an additional 10,300 shares during the last quarter.
-Institutional investors and hedge funds own 82.69% of the company’s stock.
+Hedge funds have recently added to or reduced their stakes in the business.
+Renaissance Group LLC grew its position in shares of Orion Engineered Carbons by 40.5% during the first quarter.
+Renaissance Group LLC now owns 67,567 shares of the specialty chemicals company’s stock worth $1,079,000 after acquiring an additional 19,485 shares during the last quarter.
+Sei Investments Co. grew its position in shares of Orion Engineered Carbons by 5.8% during the first quarter.
+Sei Investments Co. now owns 63,814 shares of the specialty chemicals company’s stock worth $1,020,000 after acquiring an additional 3,487 shares during the last quarter.
+D. E. Shaw & Co.
+Inc. grew its position in shares of Orion Engineered Carbons by 43.4% during the fourth quarter.
+D. E. Shaw & Co.
+Inc. now owns 50,332 shares of the specialty chemicals company’s stock worth $924,000 after acquiring an additional 15,233 shares during the last quarter.
+Deutsche Bank AG grew its position in shares of Orion Engineered Carbons by 4.1% during the fourth quarter.
+Deutsche Bank AG now owns 42,842 shares of the specialty chemicals company’s stock worth $787,000 after acquiring an additional 1,668 shares during the last quarter.
+Finally, Cruiser Capital Advisors LLC bought a new position in shares of Orion Engineered Carbons during the first quarter worth about $399,000.
+Hedge funds and other institutional investors own 82.69% of the company’s stock.

 About Orion Engineered Carbons (Get Rating)